Priapos1004/ML101/README.md

 - try different preproceesing --> different encoder, scaler, vectorizer or normilizer
 - hypertuning model
 - try different models
---> you can do this manually by yourself or use helpful libraries like [TPOT](#tpot) which will do the upper steps for you (code for the tpot classifier/regressor)
+--> you can do this manually by yourself or use helpful libraries like [TPOT](#tpot) which will do the upper steps for you (code for the tpot classifier/regressor in the *TPOT library* section)

 ## code in scripts/.py-files
 ### (7) create prototype